Disentangling Aleatoric and Epistemic Uncertainty in Physics-Informed Neural Networks. Application to Insulation Material Degradation Prognostics: Experiments

 In terms of sharpness, the heteroscedastic B-PINN produces slightly sharper predictive distributions on average, but with increased variability.
 This reflects localized increases in uncertainty within regions characterized by higher model uncertainty or data uncertainty.
 Overall, these results highlight the inherent trade-off between calibration and sharpness and demonstrate that heteroscedastic modeling provides a more flexible and expressive uncertainty representation when combined with epistemic uncertainty in Bayesian PINNs.

-Taking the heteroscedastic B-PINN model, in order to directly compare the relative contribution of epistemic and aleatoric sources of uncertainty, the daily influence of each uncertainty component is quantified.
-Figure~\ref{fig:ale_epis_density} illustrates the joint probability density of aleatoric and epistemic uncertainty for four representative days.
-It can be observed that, for all considered days, the highest-density regions are concentrated around well-defined modes in the joint aleatoric–epistemic uncertainty space, indicating stable dominant uncertainty regimes.
-Across all days, epistemic uncertainty spans approximately the range $\langle 0.0015, 0.004 \rangle$, while aleatoric uncertainty varies over a wider interval of approximately $\langle 0.10, 0.22 \rangle$, reflecting the input-dependent nature of the heteroscedastic noise model.
+Taking the heteroscedastic B-PINN model as a reference, the relative contribution of epistemic and aleatoric uncertainty is analyzed through their daily joint probability densities.
+Figure~\ref{fig:ale_epis_density}(a) presents the joint distributions for four representative days.

+For the B-PINN, the highest-density regions are consistently concentrated around well-defined modes in the joint aleatoric–epistemic space, indicating stable and dominant uncertainty regimes.
+Across all considered days, epistemic uncertainty remains confined to a relatively narrow interval of approximately $\langle 0.001, 0.016 \rangle$, whereas aleatoric uncertainty spans a broader range of approximately $\langle 0.10, 1.4 \rangle$.
+This behavior reflects the input-dependent nature of the heteroscedastic noise formulation, while maintaining controlled epistemic variability.
-The spread of the epistemic uncertainty exhibits noticeable day-to-day variability, with the largest dispersion observed on Day 3, suggesting increased model uncertainty likely associated with reduced data support or higher physical model mismatch.
-Conversely, the aleatoric uncertainty shows its largest variability on Day 4, indicating stronger input-dependent noise effects for that operating condition.

-As for the density concentration, the compact high-density regions indicate that most uncertainty realizations are confined to narrow aleatoric–epistemic regimes, while the extended tails reflect occasional excursions into higher uncertainty states.
-This joint representation highlights the complementary roles of epistemic and aleatoric uncertainty and enables a direct assessment of their relative magnitude and interaction over time.
+Day-to-day variations are nonetheless observable.
+The dispersion of epistemic uncertainty is most pronounced on days 3 and 4, suggesting increased model uncertainty potentially associated with reduced data support or higher physical model mismatch.
+Aleatoric uncertainty exhibits its largest variability on day 4, indicating stronger input-dependent noise effects under that specific operating condition.
+Importantly, the compact concentration of probability mass across all days implies that most uncertainty realizations remain confined to narrow aleatoric–epistemic regimes, with occasional excursions into higher-uncertainty states.
+This indicates stable disentanglement between data-driven and model-driven uncertainty sources.

+Figure~\ref{fig:ale_epis_density}(b) shows the corresponding joint densities obtained using the heteroscedastic d-PINN model.
+In contrast to the B-PINN results, both uncertainty components exhibit substantially larger magnitudes and broader dispersion.
+Epistemic uncertainty spans approximately $\langle 0.2, 1.8 \rangle$, while aleatoric uncertainty varies over an extended interval of roughly $\langle 0.5, 5.5 \rangle$.
+The joint densities appear more diffuse and horizontally elongated, particularly on days 3 and 4, indicating increased epistemic variability.
+Although input-dependent aleatoric behavior is still present, the broader spread suggests a less stable separation between epistemic and aleatoric contributions under dropout-based approximation.

+A direct comparison of Figures~\ref{fig:ale_epis_density}(a) and (b) highlights the key distinction between the two approaches.
+The B-PINN produces lower-magnitude and more concentrated uncertainty regimes, with well-structured joint distributions and limited dispersion tails.
+In contrast, the d-PINN yields systematically larger and more distributed uncertainty realizations, particularly in the epistemic component.